vasanthOrg/employee-ui/README.md

-npm install
+1)npm install.
-To start
+2)To start.
-run npm run dev
+3)run npm run dev.
-it runs in 3000 port
+4)it runs in 3000 port.